opesto/Soundcloud-Downloader/readme.md

             Downloading: <track-name>.mp3
              10.32 Mbps (3.21/3.20MB): 100.00%

-* Open Finder.
+3. Open Finder.
     1. Go to your downloading folder.
-If you follow the instructions exactly, it is `/Users/<your-name>/Music/Soundcloud`
+If you have been following exactly, it is `/Users/<your-name>/Music/Soundcloud`
     * The folder you named in the previous step will be there
     * Inside the folder will be each track downloaded